npiper/ghactions-accelerator/README.md

 1. `curl`: Command-line tool for making HTTP requests.
 It is usually pre-installed on most Unix-based systems.
 2. `git`: Version control system for managing repositories.
 Install it by following the instructions for your operating system.
+3. `npm` and Node.js: Ensure that you have Node.js installed on your machine.
+You can download it from [https://nodejs.org](https://nodejs.org) and follow the installation instructions specific to your operating system.

 ## Prerequisite: Compiling the node `createSecret.js` Script